-DBUKB is authorised by the PRA and regulated by the FCA and the PRA and as such is subject to the PRA's rules on monitoring capital adequacy and liquidity as specified in the PRA Rulebook, on an individual basis and for the DBIGB Group.
-DTCL is authorised and regulated by the FCA and as such is subject to the FCA's rules on monitoring capital adequacy and liquidity as specified in the FCA Handbook.
+DBUKB is authorised by the PRA and regulated by the FCA and the PRA and as such is subject to the PRA's rules on monitoring Capital Adequacy and Liquidity as specified in the PRA Rulebook, on an individual basis and for the DBIGB Group.
+DTCL is authorised and regulated by the FCA and as such is subject to the FCA's rules on monitoring Capital Adequacy and Liquidity as specified in the FCA Handbook.

-As required by PRA rules DBIGB Group has in place an ICAAP, which also covers the FCA requirement at 31st December 2022 for DTCL to have an Internal Capital and Risk Assessment Process ("ICARA") in place.
-The ICAAP assesses the adequacy of capital resources against Management's assessment of the capital amounts, types and distribution of capital required to cover the risks to which the DBIGB Group is exposed.
-Additionally, for DTCL it measures the risk of harm to clients and the market.
-Using this measure the DBIGB Group, and DBUKB and DTCL on a standalone basis, have a surplus of capital resources over capital resources requirements on both a current and five year forecast basis.
+As required by PRA rules DBIGB Group has in place an ICAAP, which assesses the adequacy of Regulatory Capital against Management's assessment of the capital amounts, types and distribution of capital required to cover the risks to which the DBIGB Group is exposed.
+Using this measure, the DBIGB Group, and DBUKB and DTCL on a standalone basis, have a surplus of Regulatory Capital over Capital Resources requirements on both a current and five year forecast basis.

 To arrive at its internal capital requirements, DBIGB Group calculates the minimum regulatory requirements for Pillar 1, any additional requirements for Pillar 2A risks and a Capital Planning Buffer as identified through stress testing.
-The latest ICAAP approved by the Boards in December 2022, based on an assessment date of 30th September 2022, showed the following results:
+The latest ICAAP approved by the Boards in December 2023, based on an assessment date of 30th September 2023, showed the following results4:

-- Pillar 1 of £48.6m (8% x RWA of £606.8m); and - Pillar 2A add-on of GBP28.4m to cover Concentration risk, Operational risk and Interest rate risk in the Banking book.
+- Pillar 1 of £51.4m (8% x RWA of £642.3m); and - Pillar 2A add-on of £27.3m to cover Concentration risk, Operational risk and Interest rate risk in the Banking book.

-The ICAAP concluded that DBIGB Group continues to operate with a capital surplus over its internal assessment of capital required.
+The ICAAP concluded that DBIGB Group continues to operate with a material capital surplus over its internal assessment of capital required.

-&lt;sup>4 The results shown represent the internal capital assessment arrived at by the Boards.
+4 The results shown represent the internal capital assessment arrived at by the Boards.

-Key Performance and Risk Indicators ("KPIs" and "KRIs")
+Key Performance and Risk Indicators ("KPIs" & "KRIs")